-The AI basic data service industry has plenty opportunities for growth in the future.
+The AI basic data service industry still has a lot of room for growth in the future.
 Participating in artificial intelligence technology since the inception, we have rich experience in independent research and development and industrial application of cognitive intelligence, multilingual natural language processing, deep semantic interaction, speech recognition and machine learning.
 We have provided services to nearly 1000 enterprises and governments.
 Our business covers communications, finance, government affairs, legal, medical, manufacturing and other industries, and we expend steady growth in those industries for the next few years.

-We generate the substantial majority of our revenue from fees charged to our customers based on the sale of software products and service, M&S service, sale of hardware products and sale of cloud platform products.
-The sale of software products and service accounts 74.3% and 59.8% of total revenue in FY2021 and for the six months ended June 30, 2022, respectively.
-For M&S service, revenue is based on future software updates, upgrades, and enhancements as well as technical product support services, accounts 8.5% and 11.7% of total revenue in FY2021 and for the six months ended June 30, 2022, respectively.
-For sale of cloud platform products, revenue, which is based on Software as a Service ("SaaS") and private cloud services, accounts 17.0% and 28.4% of total revenue in FY2021 and for the six months ended June 30, 2022, respectively.
+We generate the substantial majority of our revenue from fees charged to our customers based on the sale of software products, maintenance and support service, sale of hardware products and sale of cloud platform products.
+For sale of software products, revenue which is based on sales of packaged software programs, software development services for specific needs, customized set-up implementation, accounts 74.8% of total revenue in FY2021.
+For maintenance and support service, revenue is based on future software updates, upgrades, and enhancements as well as technical product support services, accounts 7.4% of total revenue in FY2021.
+For sale of cloud platform products, revenue, which is based on Saas and private cloud services, accounts 17.5% of total revenue in FY2021.

 We have achieved significant growth in recent periods.
-Our revenue were US\$13.86 million, US\$32.52 million and US\$12.86 million for the years ended December 31, 2020, 2021 and for the six months ended June 30, 2022, respectively.
-The increase in revenue was mainly due to the strong growth of sale of software products and service and sale of cloud platform products.
-Our net income amounted to US\$3.37 million and US\$0.59 million in FY2021 and for the six months ended June 30, 2022, respectively, compared to net loss of US\$7.06 million in FY2020.
+Our revenue grew from US\$13.52 million for the year ended December 31, 2020 to US\$31.54 million for the year ended December 31, 2021, representing a growth of 133.3%.
+The increase in revenue was mainly due to the 105.4% growth of sale of software products.
+Our net income amounted to US\$2.60 million in 2021, compared to net loss of US\$7.22 million in 2021.